-\textbf{Domain Generalization (DG).} DG aims to achieve generalization to out-of-distribution data from unseen target domains using distinct source domain data for training (see \cite{zhou2022domain, wang2022generalizing} for recent surveys).
-While various classes of ML methods can be considered DG -- like meta-learning \cite{li2018learning, balaji2018metareg}, self-supervised learning \cite{carlucci2019domain}, regularization \cite{huang2020self} and domain alignment \cite{ghifary2015domain, li2018domain} -- our focus in this paper is on the family of \textit{feature augmentation, style-based} methods for DG.
-In particular, algorithms like $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty} achieve DG via feature-level augmentation, where the styles of images are explored beyond the distribution of styles that exist within the source domains.
+\textbf{Domain generalization (DG).} DG aims to achieve generalization to out-of-distribution data from unseen target domains using distinct source domain data for training (see \cite{zhou2022domain, wang2022generalizing} for recent surveys).
+Although various classes of ML methods can be considered DG -- like meta-learning \cite{li2018learning, balaji2018metareg}, self-supervised learning \cite{carlucci2019domain}, regularization \cite{huang2020self} and domain alignment \cite{ghifary2015domain, li2018domain} -- our focus in this paper is on the family of \textit{feature augmentation, style-based} methods for DG.
+In particular, algorithms such as $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty} achieve DG using feature-level augmentation, where image styles are explored beyond the distribution of styles that exist within the source domains.
 In the core of these algorithms, they employ $\AdaIN$ \cite{huang2017arbitrary} (adaptive instance normalization) to explore new features/styles during training.
 Compared to other DG methods, an advantage of style-based methods is that they do not require the domain labels to be known \cite{park2024stablefdg}.

 Despite the notable progress in this domain, a major drawback of current research on DG is the lack of concrete formulations for objective functions.
 Thus, convergence guarantees for these methods have remained elusive.
-In this paper, we rigorously formulate the optimization procedures of prior well-known DG methods and our methodology in a concrete and compact fashion, which enables us to conduct convergence analysis on our methodology.
-Our theoretical contributions in this paper thus open the door for the formulation and convergence analysis of future DG methods.\\[-0.125in]
+We fill this gap by rigorously formulating the optimization procedures of previous well-known DG methods and our approach, and by providing a convergence analysis in decentralized network settings.